DazzlingDevelopment/MathKit/README.md

 # MathKit
 A series of classes which make doing math in Swift easy and painless.

+If you use any MathKit classes, please link back to this page and provide credit to myself (Dazzling Development).

 ## Installation
 Download desired .swift files and drag them into your project.